 Take note that a cheaper, more affordable helmet tends to be one-size-fits-all – with straps securing the helmet in place.
 A more expensive line of helmets offers a variety of sizes.
 Some bike tour companies provide loaner helmets (and Tourissimo can do so too if requested), but I do recommend having your own, quality helmet.

 Get a pair of high-quality cycling gloves to protect yourself from cold, blisters, chaffing, and abrasions.
 Look for products that feature breathability technology to lessen your sweating.

 For a pair of sunglasses, I always recommend you try them on first.
 That means visiting your nearest store and testing 3 - 5 pairs at most instead of buying online and having them delivered.
 When trying them on, you shouldn't experience tightness around your head.
 A good pair of sunglasses doesn’t obscure your vision and should sit well on your face.
 I personally like the ones that allow you to change lenses depending on how bright the day is.

 Do you prefer a certain type of brand or a specific type of material?

-What type of clothes do you usually wear during your active holiday vacations?
+What type of clothes do you usually wear during your cycling tours in Italy?

 Tell us in the comments section.